 - The Office 365 widgets will automatically use a configured OAuth tenancy

 You can delete an Authorization by clicking the trash icon for its entry in the “Current Authorizations” section.
 This will make Office 365 health data unavailable on your dashboard.
 However, if other users have also added an authorization to the same tenant, Exoprise will continue retrieving health data for it.
-Only if all users delete the authorization for a given tenant will health data retrieval stop.
+Only if all users delete the authorization for a given tenant will service health data retrieval stop.